ocaml/ocaml.org/data/planet/mirage/easy-distributed-analytics-with-irmin-10.md

   |&gt; option
 </code></pre>
 <p>The final step to define a mergeable data-structure is to wrap
-everything into a module satisfying the <a href="http://mirage.github.io/irmin/Irmin.Contents.S.html">Irmin.Contents.S</a>
+everything into a module satisfying the <a href="http://mirage.github.io/irmin/Irmin.Contents.S.html - [404 Not Found]">Irmin.Contents.S</a>
 signature:</p>
 <pre><code class="language-ocaml">module Metric: Irmin.Contents.S with type t = metric = struct
   type t = metric